neko3703/NekoBot/README.md

 **Moderation Tools**: Keep your server in check with moderation commands to manage members and content.

-**Fun and Games**: Spice up your server with entertaining games and activities provided by ニキータ・パリーク.
+**Fun and Games**: Spice up your server with entertaining games and activities provided by Neko Code.

 ## Getting Started